yangwangmadrid/GenInfi/README.md

 - h1 h2 h3 h4 h5 h6 k1 k2 k3 k4 k5 k6  (Twelve side lengths for enumeration of K- and C-infinitenes)
 - h1 h2 h3 h4 h5 h6 k1 k2 k3 k4 k5 k6 d (Twelve side lengths and d-shift for specifying K- and C-infinitenes)
 ```

-### I. General description of usage
-It is very simple to use GenInfi to generate structures of infinitenes, kekulenes, and clarenes.

-#### 1. Command line arguments

 #### 2. Types of structural constructions